Course Rating Resources

 When a golf course is rated, the rating team will evaluate the overall difficulty of the golf course for both a scratch golfer and a bogey golfer.
 The rating established for the scratch golfer is known as the Course Rating.
 There is also a rating for the bogey player known as the Bogey Rating.
 This Bogey Rating is not normally published but is used to determine a Slope Rating.
 Slope Rating; is the evaluation of the relative difficulty of a course for players other than scratch.

-During the Course Rating procedure the rating team will evaluate the ten obstacles and effective length corrections on every hole.
-We recommend that each rating team play the golf course either before or after the rating procedure in order to gain further insight into the overall difficulty of the golf course.
+The Course Rating process requires the Course Rating team to evaluate the ten obstacles and effective length corrections for every hole.
+We recommend that each rating team play the golf course before or after the rating procedure to gain further insight into the overall difficulty of the golf course.

-The Golf Canada Course and Slope Ratings are then calculated and certified by the provincial/regional/golf associations before they are issued to the club.
+The Course and Slope Ratings are then calculated and certified by Golf Ontario before they are issued to the corresponding golf club.